• Skip to primary navigation

 Instructions

-• Mix all ingredients and put into a container, such as a plastic food tub, gallon water jug, bucket, etc.
+• Mix all ingredients, stir well to dissolve the sugar and put into a container, such as a plastic food tub, gallon water jug, bucket, etc.

-• Cover the lid with cheesecloth, secure with twine or a rubber band, and leave out at room temperature.
+• Cover the lid with cheesecloth, secure with twine or a rubber band, and leave out at room temperature, stirring as often as you can remember (I use a wooden spoon).

 • After 1 month, strain out the solids, then pour the mixture into a half-gallon mason jar.
 Cover with cheesecloth and continue fermenting for another month or so, until the vinegar is good and strong.
-When it tastes sour like regular vinegar, screw a lid on the jar and store.
+When it tastes sour like regular vinegar to you, screw a lid on the jar and store.

 Foraged vinegars: wild plum, berry, and maple sap vinegars

-A simple vinegar made from berry or fruit scraps, seeds, pits, etc. Makes about 4 cups
+A simple vinegar made from berry or fruit scraps, seeds, pits, accelerated with alcohol.
+Makes about 4 cups

 Course: Snack